 Until now, I’d never heard of sotol liquor, an interesting spirit category similar to agave-based spirits like tequila, mezcal, bacanora and raicilla.
 Instead, it’s existed in obscurity on the back ranges of the Chihuahua desert of West Texas, northern Mexico, New Mexico and Arizona.
 Recipes—kept hush-hush—were passed discretely from generation to generation.

 What makes sotol liquor different from its agave cousins is the plant from which it’s made.
 Distillers use blue agave for tequila.
 But sotol is made from a diverse genus of plant called—you guessed it—sotol.
 Although the spiny plant is sometimes called “sotol yucca,” “sotol agave” or “sotol cactus,” it is not a yucca, agave or cactus.
+The flowering, grass-like plant is part of the dasylirion family.
 Confusing, right?
 But it’s the plant that gives the liquor the unique sotol taste.
 More on that later.

 Desert Door Sotol